homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeOutdoorTemp` (boolean):
 When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
 This can be used for monitoring or automation purposes.
 Note: It may be required for the device to be turned on to retrieve the current temperature from the outdoor unit.

+* `exposeNanoe` (boolean): When enabled it will create a switch to control Nanoe.

+* `exposeInsideCleaning` (boolean): When enabled it will create a switch to control Inside Cleaning.

+* `exposeEcoNavi` (boolean): When enabled it will create a switch to control Eco Navi.

+* `exposeDryMode` (boolean): When enabled it will create a switch to control Dry Mode.

+* `exposeFanMode` (boolean): When enabled it will create a switch to control Fan Mode.

+* `exposeQuietMode` (boolean): When enabled it will create a switch to control Quiet Mode.
+You can also enable this feature by setting the speed slider to 1.

+* `exposePowerfulMode` (boolean): When enabled it will create a switch to control Powerful Mode.
+You can also enable this feature by setting the speed slider to 7.

 * `swingModeDirections` (string):
 Desired swing direction(s) activated when swing is switched on.